exadg/exadg/README.md

 Start a merge-request on the website https://gitlab.lrz.de/:

-Open the supervisor's **navierstokes** project, and press button *Merge Requests*.
+Open your own **navierstokes** project, and press button *Merge Requests*.
+Select your own project as source and the supervisor's project as target.

 ### Setup an eclipse project

-Open eclipse and choose folder *workspace* as "workspace" in eclipse
+Open **eclipse** and choose folder *workspace* as "workspace" in eclipse

 1. File > New > Project > C/C++ > Makefile Project with Existing Code
   * fill in Project Name = navierstokes